 Reduce fuel poverty

 Minimise the amount of energy needed to run a building to reduce fuel poverty in a meaningful, robust way.
 Heating bills less than £100 a year with no loss of comfort leaves cash for living.

 Fresh air always

 When the windows are shut the ventilation system continues to provide fresh, filtered air completely silently.
-This removes smells and moisture quickly, whilst recovering the heat from the extracted air.
+This removes smells and moisture, but avoids wasting energy by recovering heat from the extract air.